The Culture of Gujarat

 Dangs is a small district in south Gujarat.
 Entirely populated by various tribal communities Dang is the starting of Western Ghats.
 The bamboo and teak forest of Dangs is home to a large variety of birds, butterflies, insects and reptiles.
 The tribes of dangs are very colourful and celebrate many festivals.
 One can visit the weekly market to observe the people and look at the variety of artefacts, ornaments, livestock and madhuca flowers sold there.
 The festival Dang Darbar is celebrated for 3 days to welcome the spring season.
 The men and women dance and find partners.
 With flowers blooming everywhere and people dancing to the tunes of Dhol, it is a riot of colours in entire dang.

-Suggested Cultural Experiences (* the itineraries are suggested routes, all itineraries can be modified as per the target species and time duration)
+Suggested Cultural Experiences (* the itineraries are suggested routes, all itineraries can be modified as per group’s interest and time duration)

 - Cultural Diversity of Gujarat: 15-17 nights

 Ahmedabad (2 night) – Aravalli (2nights) – Little Rann of Kutch (2 nights) – Greater Rann of Kutch (3 nights) – Gondal (1night) – Gir (2 nights) – Palitana (1night)- Jambughoda(2night) – Dangs (2nights) –Ahmedabad/Mumbai

 - Short Tours / Photo Tours (4-10 nights)

 - Ahmedabad (2nights) – Little Rann of Kutch (2nights) – Araavali (2nights) – Ahmedabad